 By 2025, every Jeep SUV will be available with a 100% electric powertrain.
-And that includes a new entry-level model, which will become the first electric Jeep SUV next year.
-Here’s what we know so far about the car that will change how you see Jeep that could carry the Jeep Jeepster nameplate.
+That will include a new entry-level model called Jeep Avenger.
+Here’s what we know so far about the smallest Jeep, which will also be the brand’s first EV:

 This first electric Jeep SUV is smaller than the Renegade but looks worthy of the Jeep tradition of a seven-slot grille.
 It has a rugged and outdoorsy feel, and as with every Jeep launch since the Compass, it has a solid stance.

-At the front, apart from the signature seven-slot grille, which is a uniquely closed piece and features a blue “e” logo, the Jeep 516/Jeep Jeepster Electric sports chunky yet sleek rectangular lamps, an inward-slanted prominent bumper, and a muscular hood with a central bulge.
+At the front, apart from the signature seven-slot grille, which is a uniquely closed piece and features a blue “e” logo, the Jeep Avenger sports chunky yet sleek rectangular lamps, an inward-slanted prominent bumper, and a muscular hood with a central bulge.

 The first electric Jeep has a squarish profile with plenty of muscle, giving it a dominant look.
 The beefy wheel arches, the strong shoulders, and the black fender flares rocker panels contribute to its aggressive character.
 The roofline slopes swiftly, improving the aerodynamics and thus reducing the energy consumption.
 Hidden rear door handles and the petal-style alloys help build funkiness into the design.